VrushabhDamle/sky130PLLdesign/README.md

 ## Part 4: Introduction to Voltage Controlled Oscillator and Frequency Divider

-## Part 5:Tool Setup and Design Flow
+## Part 5: Tool Setup and Design Flow

 ## Part 6: Introduction to PDK, specifications and pre-layout circuits